IARCbioinfo/mutspec/docs/mutspec_annot.md

 - --max_cpu

-Annotated large files may be time consuming.
+Annotating large files may be time consuming.
 For example, annotating a file of more than 25,000 variants takes 1 hour using 1 CPU (2.6 GHz), while annotating this file using 8 CPUs takes only 5 minutes.

 Recommanded number of CPUs to use: